RobTillaart/LC7822/README.md

 This library is to use the LC7821/22/23 with an Arduino.

+The library allows to set the switches induvidually or set all switches in one call.
+Furthermore the library caches the current state of the switches.
+This allows to read back the state of the switches either as a bit mask or read them individually (from cache).

+The library uses a fixed address for the device, but allows multiple devices on the same "data pins" as every object should have an unique sPin (select pin).

+The library has derived classes for the LC7821 and LC7823 as these are pretty similar.
+The difference is the address used, and the LC7823 only has 7 switches instead of 8.

 The library is not tested with hardware yet.

-The library allows to set the individual switches or all switches in one call.
-Furthermore the library caches the current state of the switches.
-This allows to read back the state of the switches as bit mask or individually.

-The library is expected to work for the LC7821 and LC7823 too.
-These have their own (derived) classes.
+Note the LC782x devices are old and may be obsolete.

 Feedback, as always, is welcome.